batya239/rg-graph/packages/GraphState/docs/index.rst

 To define edge and node properties behaviour (name, (de)serialization process, directed or undirected (for edge properties only))
 :class:`PropertiesConfig` and :class:`PropertyKey` used. :class:`PropertyKey` defines single type of properties and :class:`PropertiesConfig`
 defines all properties are contained in graph.
 Additionally :class:`PropertiesConfig` serves as factory object to create edges, nodes and :class:`GraphState` objects.

-.. autoclass:: graph_state.PropertyConfig
+.. autoclass:: graph_state.PropertiesConfig
    :members:
 .. autoclass:: graph_state.PropertyKey
    :members: